Consumer Protection Attorney in Oxnard & Ventura, CA

 If you believe you’ve been taken advantage of, read the list below, which are the acts prohibited by California law.
 Then, give me a call or drop me an email, and let’s discuss your situation.

-In California, here’s a list of prohibited conduct, any of which can constitute fraud under California Civil Code §1770, et seq. (“Consumers Legal Remedy Act”).
+In California (not just Oxnard or Ventura County) here’s a list of prohibited conduct, any of which can constitute fraud under California Civil Code §1770, et seq. (“Consumers Legal Remedy Act”).

 - (1) Passing off goods or services as those of another.